 If you prefer that we do not send you email communications, you may opt out of those services, that is you may direct us not to use your email address as part of our marketing efforts.
 If you wish to opt out of email communications, you may do so by emailing [email protected] [email protected], by replying to an existing email with your request to be removed from the mailing list or click here

 Questions or corrections

 Licensed by the Vermont Department of Banking, Insurance, Securities and Healthcare Administration.
 Licensed by the New York State Banking Department, 5701 W. Sunrise Blvd., Ft.
-Lauderdale, FL 33313 The Commissioner of Financial Regulations for the State of Maryland will accept questions and complaints from Maryland residents regarding Consolidated Credit Counseling Services, Inc., license # 14-9 at 500 North Calvert Street, Suite 402, Baltimore, MD 21202-3651 or toll free at 1-888-784-0136.
+Lauderdale, FL 33313.
+The Commissioner of Financial Regulations for the State of Maryland will accept questions and complaints from Maryland residents regarding Consolidated Credit, license #14-92 at 500 North Calvert Street, Suite 402, Baltimore, MD 21202-3651 or toll free at 1-888-784-0136.

 530 W. Allegan Street, 7th Floor

 The Michigan Debt Management Act requires that the following provisions of the Act be prominently displayed in our office:

 451.423 Initial fee; consent of creditor; presumption.

 - When a licensee establishes a debt management plan for a debtor, the licensee may charge and receive an initial fee of $50.00.

 - A licensee shall attempt to obtain consent to participate in a debt management plan from at least 51%, in number or dollar amount, of the debtor’s creditors within 90 days after establishing the debt management plan.
 If the required consent is not actually received by the licensee, the licensee shall provide notice to the debtor of the lack of required consent and the debtor may, at its option, close the account.
 If the debtor decides to close the account, any unexpended funds shall be returned to the debtor or disbursed as directed by the debtor.